 How bisoprolol works

 Bisoprolol is a beta blocker that works specifically on the heart.
-It works by slowing heart rate and relaxing blood vessels to improve blood flow to the organ.
+It works by slowing down the heart rate and makes the heart more efficient at pumping blood around the body.

 Common side effects of bisoprolol

 Nausea, Headache, Fatigue, Constipation, Diarrhoea, Dizziness, Cold extremities